Prateekkp/Prateekkp/Readme.md

 ![Profile Banner](visuals/Banner.png)

 I'm an aspiring data scientist and software engineer passionate about making open-source contributions, developing technology to empower others, and building a supportive tech community.
 My skills include Python, SQL, data visualization, and I'm currently diving deeper into machine learning and AI.
-I enjoy exploring frameworks and libraries in data science and web development, such as ReactJS and Django.
+I enjoy exploring frameworks and libraries in data science and web development, such as Flask and Django.

 ## 🛠 Skills
 - **Languages**: Python 🐍, SQL 💾, R 📊